+44 (0)1865 617860

 One of our trials showed that people who were referred to commercial weight management providers lost more weight than people who tried to lose weight without support.
 However, people who went to their GP or practice nurse for support did no better than people trying without support.
 This result helped change government policy and local health organisations now contract with commercial weight providers.
 We have also shown that a brief 30-second behavioural intervention delivered by a clinician opportunistically can motivate a person to take up effective support and lose weight.
 Such brief interventions were highly acceptable to patients and easy for clinicians to deliver.

 I work with several other organisations to improve health and healthcare.
 I am former president of the UK Society of Behavioural Medicine, a former trustee of the Association for the Study of Obesity, a member of the Society for Research on Nicotine and Tobacco.
-I am a senior editor of the journal Addiction and coordinating editor of the Cochrane Tobacco Addiction Group.
-I have worked on several NICE working groups and advised the Department of Health on smoking and obesity.
+I am a senior editor of the journal Addiction.
+I have worked on several NICE working groups and advised the Department of Health and am working with NHS England on smoking and obesity.